-It is important that you analyze job logs on both sides of the connection if both sides are iSeries(TM) servers.
+It is important that you analyze job logs on both sides of the connection if both sides are iSeries systems.
 When a dynamic connection fails to start, it is helpful if you understand what is happening on the remote system.

 The VPN jobs, QTOVMAN and QTOKVPNIKE, run in the subsystem QSYSWRK.
-You can "View the VPN server job logs" on page 47 from OS/400(R) iSeries Navigator.
+You can view their respective job logs from iSeries Navigator.